WDI-SEA/notes/16-react/react-router/lab-router.md

 ## You Do: Implement Router

-Let's continue our blog project.
+Let's create the scaffolding for a restaurant website.

-Your blog needs to have five pages:
+Your site needs to have five pages:

-* Homepage
+* Home (landing page)
-* Main blog
-* Favorite movie
-* Favorite food
+* Menu
-* About page
+* About

-You already have the "Main blog" page, which renders the `Post` component!
-One down, four to go.
+* Contact

 Task: